 1. Too many social obligations, from work parties to family dinners

-But back to why too many social obligations may feel like too much.
+But back to why too many social obligations can feel like too much.
 First, there’s the number of events.
 Perhaps it starts with the holiday office party, then a celebration with a group of friends, then celebrations with family (which could be multiple gatherings!), not to mention spending time with your significant other’s family, and maybe another celebration with another group of friends… Oh my goodness!
-All this packed into a couple of weeks!
-Whew, as an introvert myself, it makes me tired just thinking about it!
+All of this packed into a couple of weeks!
+Whew, as an introvert myself, it makes me tired just thinking about it.

 2. Houseguests (and less alone time as a result)

 There is a lot of inner conflict here to move through, which can be emotionally exhausting in itself!
-Once the time has ended and we’re able to resume our usual routine, we introverts may also find we need time to recover, as the constant socializing left us with a big “introvert hangover.”
+Once the time has ended and we’re able to resume our usual routine, we introverts may also find we need time to recover, as the constant socializing left us with a big introvert hangover.